-Some of the bacteria tha colonize your sand serve as the backbone to your biological filter.
-In the freshwater aquarium hobby, some people have hang on back filters where the bacteria colonize a sponge or biowheel or sumps with bioballs, etc. By comparison, natural substrates, like live rock and live sand are much more common in the saltwater aquarium hobby.
+Some of the bacteria that colonize your sand serve as the backbone of your biological filter.
+In the freshwater aquarium hobby, some people use hang-on-back filters where the bacteria colonize a sponge or biowheel or sumps with bioballs, etc. By comparison, natural substrates, like live rock and live sand are much more common in the saltwater aquarium hobby.
 The surfaces of the rock and sand become coated with pollutant-filtering bacteria that help you to keep your tank water in livable condition.

 So what is live sand?